Sbozzolo/kuibit/docs/grid_data.rst

 :py:class:`~.UniformGridData` can be derived along a direction with :py:meth:`~.derived`, or the gradient can be calculated with :py:meth:`~.gradient`.
-In both cases, the order of the derivative can be :py:specified.
+In both cases, the order of the derivative can be specified.
 The derivative are numerical with finite difference.

 A convenient function is :py:meth:`~.sample_function`.
 This takes a multivariate function (e.g., :math:`sin(x + y)`) and returns a :py:class:`~.UniformGridData`